UAE minister denies any hacking of Qatar

 Saudi Arabia, the United Arab Emirates, Bahrain and Egypt imposed sanctions on Qatar on June 5, cutting diplomatic and transport ties with the tiny Gulf monarchy, after accusing it of financing militant groups and allying with their regional arch-foe Iran.
 Doha denies the accusations.

+"There will be some tightening of the screws," he said in an interview on the sidelines of the event, declining to give a time frame on when new measure could be introduced.

+"We will see what are these screws, whether they are financial, whether they are other, but they completely within our (remit) as sovereign states."

-However, Gargash said the UAE would not escalate its boycott by asking companies to choose between doing business with it or with Qatar.
+Yet the UAE would not escalate its boycott by asking companies to choose between doing business with it or with Qatar, he added.

+Gargash, who also suggested international monitoring of Qatar was needed, added there were no plans for a meeting between the two sides under the auspices of Kuwait, a neutral Gulf Arab country seeking to mediate in the spat.

+"We are too early to speak about meetings, before we get a mediation with some traction," he said.

-Reporting By Karin Strohecker; Writing by Jumana Fraije; Editing by Alison Williams
+Reporting by Karin Strohecker; Writing by Jumana Fraije; Editing by Alison Williams